rc-biotech/massiveNGSpipe/README.md

 How to use fraction column:
 When additional data-points are required to split data data, this should be put in the fraction column, seperated by underscores "_".

+## FAQ

+### What software does the preset pipelines use:
+These are the current presets

+#### Ribo-seq preset
+Config Call: preset = "Ribo-seq"

+- Fastq files are download with ORFik download.sra using a fallback system: Amazone
+- Adapter is detected with either fastqc (sequence detection) and falls back to fastp auto detection.
+- Reads are then trimmed with fastp
+- Read are collapsed (get the set of unique reads and put duplication count in read header)
+- Reads are aligned with the STAR aligner (using the wrapper in ORFik), that supports contamination removal.
+Settings:
+- genomic coordinates (to allow both genomic and transcriptomic coordinates) local alignment (to remove unknown flank effects) minimum read size (20nt)
+- When all samples of study are aligned, an ORFik experiment is created that connects each sample to metadata (condition, inhibitor, fraction, replicate etc)
+- Bam files are then converted to ORFik ofst format
+- These ofst files are then pshifted
+- Faster formats are then created (bigwig and covRLE) for faster visualization
+- Count tables are made with ORFik as Summarized experiments objects, for fast count loading later.

+### The genome download failed

+If this happens, it means genome could not be automatically fetched from ensembl.

+Luckily there is a way to either manually fix this problem.

+To fix, run get_annotation("Homo sapiens") <- replace with your organism, and see what the problem is.

+If the problem is deeper try, some info is needed:
+When init_pipelines_all is run, it checks per organism for a file called ouputs.rds in the organism reference folder.
+If this file exists the step will pass.

+- Find your gtf and fasta genome file and put manually in folder.
+- Call:

+get_annotation(organism, GTF = path_to_gtf, genome = path_to_genome, gene_symbols = FALSE)

+This should now work.
+If it still fails, contact us on github.